Implement Versions and plans in Pigment

 1. Reference your “Actual” version if you use one, to avoid directly referencing the Version Item, reference the Version type instead and ensure full compatibility with the Test & Deploy requirements (read Manage Data Changes in Dimension Lists for more information).

-2. Use different calculations rules based on the Version Type (e.g. more granular calculations on Budget and Reforecast than in Long Range planning).
+2. Use different calculations rules based on the Version Type (for example, more granular calculations in Budget and Reforecast than in long-range planning).

 • Scenario: Dimension type Property used to categorise the different Scenario of a particular version you need to create (e.g. “Expected”, “Optimistic”, “Pessimistic”)